buildingSMART/documents-API/README.md

 > Note: Other APIs built on top of the OpenCDE Foundation API include the [BCF API for the BIM Collaboration Format](https://github.com/buildingSMART/BCF-API).

-## 1.2 Using Documents API and BCF API Together

-Documents API and BCF API can be used at the same time in a client software that has implemented both APIs.
-If you are working in a project that uses a service that implements both, you can get the BIM files (e.g., IFCs) directly from the service with the Documents API and create issues about them using the BCF API.
-You can also have a configuration, where your documents reside in a service that only supports the Documents API and your communicate about the issues with another service that supports BCF API.

 # 2. Overview

 The Documents API identifies the following actors: